-After a natural disaster, such as a winter storm, hurricane, tornado or wildfire, your first priority is to keep yourself and your loved ones safe.
-And while other challenges may follow, there are some things you can do to ensure your home and finances are protected.
+After a natural disaster, such as a winter storm, hurricane, tornado, or wildfire, we understand that your first priority is the safety and well-being of you and your loved ones.
+Among all of the challenges that may follow, there are steps available to help ensure your home and finances are protected.

 Three steps you can take include:

 - Filing claims with insurance providers for damages related to the disaster.

 - Registering for disaster assistance with state and federal agencies.
 (This assistance may cover expenses that your insurance company doesn’t.)

 Here are a few tips to help you through the process of taking these three steps.